 How might I become actively involved?

 If you would like to observe the decision-making process that affects drinking water quality or if you have any further questions about your drinking water report, please call us at 417-759-7066 to inquire about scheduled meetings or contact persons.
-Water board meetings are the second Monday of each month (unless otherwise posted) at the Water Supply office 113 S. Orchard in Fair Grove.
+Water board meetings are the second Monday of each month (unless otherwise posted) at the Water Supply office 113 S. Orchard in Fair Grove at 7:00 pm.

 Do I need to take any special precautions?